sdiehl/kaleidoscope/tutorial.md

 Instructions
 ------------

-Now that we have the basic infrastructure in place we'll wrap the raw llvm-general AST nodes inside a collection of helper functions to push instructions onto the stack held within our monad.
+Now that we have the basic infrastructure in place we'll wrap the raw llvm-hs AST nodes inside a collection of helper functions to push instructions onto the stack held within our monad.

 Instructions in LLVM are either numbered sequentially (``%0``, ``%1``, ...) or given explicit variable names (``%a``, ``%foo``, ..).
-For example the arguments to the following function are named values, while the result of the add instruction is unnamed.
+For example, the arguments to the following function are named values, while the result of the add instruction is unnamed.

 ```perl